Intermax Acceptable Use Policy For

-Why is Intermax providing this Policy to me?
+I. Why is Intermax providing this Policy to you?

-Intermax’s goal is to provide customers with the best residential high speed Internet service possible.
-In order to help accomplish this, Intermax has adopted this Acceptable Use Policy (the “Policy”) which outlines acceptable use of Intermax High-Speed Residential Internet service (the “Service”).
-This Policy is in addition to any restrictions contained in the Intermax Agreement for Residential Services (the “Subscriber Agreement”) which is available upon request.
+Intermax’s goal is to provide our residential and commercial/enterprise with the best high speed Internet access service and Voice over IP (“VoIP”) service possible.
+In order to help accomplish this, Intermax has adopted this Acceptable Use Policy (the “AUP”) which outlines acceptable use of Intermax’s Standard Residential and Commercial/Business Internet Access Services; Premium Commercial-Enterprise Internet Access Services, VoIP Services, any other Commercial-Enterprise service agreement, and any of these services provided by an entity that is classified as a reseller for Intermax (collectively, the “Services”).
+This AUP is in addition to any restrictions contained in the contractual agreements for any of Intermax’s Services (collectively, “Service Agreements”), which are available upon request.
+For this AUP, subscribers to any of Intermax’s Services are classified as “Customers” “you,” or “your”).

-All capitalized terms used in this Policy that are not defined here have the meanings given to them in the Subscriber Agreement.
+All capitalized terms used in this AUP that are not defined here have the meanings given to them in the Service Agreements.
+This AUP is incorporated by reference to all Intermax’s Service Agreements, for standard, premium and reseller Services.

-What obligations do I have under this Policy?
+II.
+What obligations do you have under this AUP?

-All Intermax High-Speed Internet customers and all others who use the Service (the “customer,” “user,” “you,” or “your”) must comply with this Policy.
-Your failure to comply with this Policy could result in the suspension or termination of your Service account.
-If you do not agree to comply with this Policy, you must immediately stop all use of the Service and notify Intermax so that we can close your account.
+All Intermax Internet Customers and any other person who uses the Services must comply with this AUP.
+Your failure to comply with this AUP could result in the suspension or termination of your Services.
+If you do not agree to comply with this AUP, you must immediately stop all use of the Services and notify Intermax so that we can close your account.

-How will I know when Intermax changes this Policy and how do I report violations of it?
+III.
+How will you know when Intermax changes this AUP and how do I report violations of it?

-Customers of the Intermax High-Speed Internet Service should read any Intermax announcements they receive and regularly visit the Intermax Networks Web site and review this Policy to ensure that their activities conform to the most recent version.
-You can send questions regarding this Policy to, and report violations of it at, Contact Us.
+Customers of the Intermax High-Speed Internet Service should read any Intermax announcements they receive and regularly visit the Intermax Networks Web site and review this AUP to ensure that their activities conform to the most recent version.
+You can send questions regarding this AUP to, and report violations of it at Contact Us.

 - Post, store, send, transmit, or disseminate any information or material which a reasonable person could deem to be unlawful;